jabituyaben/Espruino-HRV/README.md

 6. Find all peaks – I’ve used a slope inversion algorythm for this
 7. Standard deviation of the gaps between peaks and then mutiply by the frequency to get HRV.
 The script also calculates HR based on gap sizes and then displays these details

-I'd like to have taken more readings than just 20 seconds but there are memory limitations to contend with, to get around this it's quite easy to just take several readings and do an average for yourself; taking several HRV readings over 5mins or so is generally recommended anyway.
+I'd like to have taken more readings than just 20 seconds but there are memory limitations to contend with, to get around this it's quite easy to just take several readings and do an average for yourself; taking several HRV readings over 5mins or so when resting is generally recommended anyway to get a meaningful metric.

 a few other notes:
 1. it might be possible to get away with just linear interpolation or something faster but similar than what i've done for steps 3 & 4